ReactiveBayes/RxInfer.jl/docs/src/manuals/debugging.md

 plot(rθ, (x) -> pdf(θestimated, x),title = "Inference results", label="Infered posterior")
 vline!([θ_real], label="Real θ")
 ```
 This is how we debugged the code using the Addons memory.
-First, we simply added the 𝑎𝑑𝑑𝑜𝑛𝑠=(𝐴𝑑𝑑𝑜𝑛𝑀𝑒𝑚𝑜𝑟𝑦(),) argument to the inference function.
+First, we simply added the addons = (AddonMemory(),) argument to the inference function.

 ```@example addoncoin
 result = inference(